mesosphere-backup/dcos-bootstrap/README.md

 provided by Mesosphere.
 Run `./dcos` without parameters to get a list of all available commands.

-### Install Kubernetes

-This will deploy [Kubernetes] on top of DC/OS:

-    make kubernetes

-Afterwards, run the `kubectl` subcommand to control the Kubernetes cluster manager.
-For example:

-    ./dcos kubectl run nginx --image=nginx

 ### Destroy DC/OS cluster

 When you no longer need your cluster, you can delete it this way: